2342-riddhi/jenkins/README.md

 my name is riddhi shinde.
-and i am a student in gos university.
+and i am a student in goa university.